ostdotcom/website-docupony/platform/docs/overview.md

 sidebar_label: Overview
 ---

-:::note OST Platform is built on OpenST Protocol and OpenST Mosaic OST Platform is built on [OpenST Protocol](https://openst.org/) and OpenST Mosaic.
+:::important OST Platform is built on OpenST Protocol and OpenST Mosaic OST Platform is built on [OpenST Protocol](https://openst.org/) and OpenST Mosaic.
 Together, these allow for the creation of _value-backed_ Brand Tokens on scalable side-chains on Etheruem, and finalizing thousands of transactions per second asynchronously to Ethereum at low cost.
 :::